oracle-livelabs/developer/db-operator-k8s/deploy-db-bv/deploy-db-on-bv.md

 ## Task 3: Launching and tracking the DB creation

-Launching the creation of the database is done through a single command applying the config file on the cluser.
+Launching the creation of the database is done through a single command applying the config file on the cluster.
 Next the operator will initiate the necessary operations to spin up the database, and this will take approximately 15 minutes in a fresh environment - as for example the images have to be copied over from the container repository.

 In this section we'll explain a number of commands that allow you to track what is happening during this creation process and how to debug issues you might encounter.